shriman-dev/buttersnap.sh/README.md

-Minimal bash scripts to create periodic snapshots, automatic deletion of old snapshots and copy subvolumes to another BTRFS volume
+Simple bash scripts to create periodic snapshots, automatic deletion of old snapshots and copy subvolumes to another BTRFS volume

 ## Installation
 ---------------